 Doing business with DNREC during the coronavirus period.
 More Info

-The Division of Fish & Wilfdlife uses electrofishing to safely sample fish populations in a variety of water bodies.
+The Division of Fish and Wilfdlife uses electrofishing to safely sample fish populations in a variety of water bodies.
 Electrofishing is one of the most efficient sampling methods available to fisheries biologists.
 It uses an electric current to temporarily stun fish.
 This lets biologists sample and survey fish populations with minimal disturbance and risk to the fish.

 Electrofishing done properly by trained crews protects fish and helps biologists gather useful data.
 It is only allowed for use by permitted researchers in Delaware.